kaola-fed/foxman/readme.md

 };
 ```

-You can head to [documentation](https://foxman.js.org/#/configuration) for more configuration guides
+[Dive into documentation](https://foxman.js.org/#/configuration) if you wanna get more configuration guides

 ### 2. Run